rafaco/InAppDevTools/README.md

 ## Contributing and building instructions [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/rafaco/InAppDevTools/issues)

 First off, thank you for considering contributing to InAppDevTools.
 It's people like you that make InAppDevTools such a great tool.
-There are many ways to contribute starting from giving a star to this repo on github or recommending this library to your friends or sending us your feedback.
+There are many ways to contribute starting from giving us a :star:, recommending this library to your friends :loudspeaker: or sending us your feedback :love_letter:.
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) guide.

 ## About the author